> DISCOVER MORE BLOGS

 But while robotics can dramatically improve how companies operate, they continue to spark concerns about the potential negative impact on the workforce.
 As companies reevaluate how to best use their human capital, we expect them to focus on upskilling employees to take on duties requiring more collaboration and communication — skills robots are less likely to master (at least anytime soon).

-Manufacturers will continue to invest in technology to become smart factories, with 75% expected to adopt at least one component of smart manufacturing in 2023.
+Manufacturers will continue to invest in technology to become smart factories, with 83% of manufacturers claiming that smart factory solutions will transform the way products are made in five years.
 Here are the technologies leading the transformation:

 • Sensors: Placed on machines and devices to track and monitor processes.
 For instance, they can monitor machine temperature levels and self-correct or alert operators when a problem arises.
 When connected to a network, sensors can be used to monitor more than one machine at a time.

-• Cloud computing: A more flexible, less expensive way to manage the data sensors collect.
+• Cloud Computing: A more flexible, less expensive way to manage the data that sensors collect.
 The cloud makes it possible to upload, store, and evaluate data in real-time to support agile, strategic decision-making.

 The 2020 worldwide supply chain disruption impacted 95% of all supply chains and demonstrated the limitations and drawbacks of traditional operations or business-as-usual approaches.
-As a result, manufacturers are reassessing every aspect of the production process, accelerating the adoption of new technology for procurement, inventory, assembly, logistics, transportation, and sales.
+As a result, manufacturers have been reassessing every aspect of the production process and are accelerating the adoption of new technology and software for procurement, inventory, assembly, logistics, transportation, and sales.
 The inventory management software market alone, valued at $1.53 billion in 2021, is expected to reach $2.56 billion by 2029.

-As manufacturers prioritize sustainability initiatives in the coming year, we can expect digitalization will be at the top if recent studies like Accenture’s are taken to heart.
+As manufacturers prioritize sustainability as Accenture’s recent study indicates, we can expect digitalization to be at the top.
 It found that accelerated digitalization in German manufacturing would represent more than 50% of total CO2 reduction efforts.

 Staying competitive in the manufacturing industry requires a renewed focus on strengthening relationships.
 Through closer collaboration and integration with customers, partners, and suppliers, companies can detect and respond to disruptions, changing market conditions, or customer needs more effectively and quickly.

-Of course, the pandemic revealed that many supply chains lacked basic communications or digital connectivity to support internal collaboration, let alone communication with essential stakeholders, like packaging networks or multi-tier supply networks.
-One study revealed only 28% of manufacturers worldwide had that ability
+Over the past few years, it was revealed that many supply chains lacked basic communications or digital connectivity to support internal collaboration, let alone communication with essential stakeholders.

-As a result, partner and customer-centric manufacturers are adopting ecosystem integration solutions to create collaborative work environments and generate shared value opportunities.
-In addition, manufacturers are positioning themselves for long-term success with access to foundational network visualization and mapping tools that facilitate real-time connections across data, people, processes, machines, and systems.
+As a result, manufacturers are adopting ecosystem integration solutions to create collaborative work environments and generate shared value opportunities.
+In addition, manufacturers are positioning themselves for long-term success with access to foundational network visualization and mapping tools that facilitate real-time data sharing across connected systems, platforms, trading partners, and more.

 Like all businesses, manufacturers have become multifaceted ecosystems of suppliers, partners, systems, applications, distributors, and more.
 Sky-high customer expectations, economic uncertainty, and evolving production methods add further complexity.
 It’s clear that a fresh approach to integration — one that delivers control and agility — is needed to solve today's end-to-end supply chain challenges.